nikoma/social_media_monitoring/README.md

-# SocialMediaMonitoring
+# Social Media Monitoring ruby gem

-SocialMediaMonitoring is a collection of API methods of the Apphera API.
-At this time it offers sentiment analysis and keyword tracking for Google search rankings.
+SocialMediaMonitoring is a collection of API methods of the Apphera API (Apphera, Inc.).
+At this time it offers sentiment analysis in 6 languages, keyword tracking (SERP), competitor search and review tracking from social review sites such as Qype, Yelp, Pointoo, kennstdueinen.de, tripadvisor, golocal, hotels.com, meinestadt.de, restaurant-kritik.de, wowarstdu.de etc. including reviewer information.

 The API is currently in BETA.
 I will add more methods and documentation soon.
 ## Installation